 How to Prove a Parent-Child Relationship for Citizenship or Immigration Purposes

-If you are a foreign-born person allowed to immigrate and live legally in the United States (whether as a U.S. citizen, green-card holder, or almost anything else), chances are your foreign-born children are eligible to live here too.
+If you are a foreign-born person allowed to immigrate and live legally in the United States (whether as a U.S. citizen, green-card holder, or almost anything else), there's a good chance your foreign-born biological children are eligible to live here too.
 (Note that this article does not discuss the eligibility requirements for stepchildren and adopted children.)

-In order to be eligible to live in the United States, your children will need to prove that you really are their parent, most likely through official documents.
-This article describes how the U.S. government might allow them (or you) to prove that relationship—depending on whether you are the child's mother or the child's father.
+In order to be eligible to live in the United States, your children will need to prove that you really are their parent, most likely through official documents (accompanied by English language translations, if they're in another language).
+This article describes how the U.S. government might allow the child (or you) to prove that relationship—depending on whether you are the child's mother or the child's father.

 (See the U.S. Code of Federal Regulations at 8 C.F.R.
 Section 204.2(d).)